Urban Pulse Terms of Service

 10. Third-party services

-The Platform relies on the following third-party services.
-Your use of the Platform may be subject to their terms in respect of the part of the service they provide:
+The Platform relies on third-party services for functions such as payments, hosting, authentication, email delivery, support, maps, analytics and AI-assisted features.
+Your use of the Platform may be subject to those providers' terms for the part of the service they provide.

 We choose our providers carefully, but we do not control them and are not responsible for their acts or omissions, or for any service they provide directly to you.
 Where a third-party service is unavailable, a feature of the Platform that depends on it may also be unavailable.
 This clause does not limit any non-excludable rights you have against us under the Australian Consumer Law.
-The current list of providers, including the personal information they receive and the countries they operate in, is maintained in our Privacy Policy.
+The current provider list, including active or planned status, the personal information each provider receives and the countries they operate in, is maintained in our Privacy Policy.

 11. Intellectual property